-It is appropriate -- and important -- to discuss fees upon your first visit with the lawyer.
-You have a right to know how you will be charged, an estimate of how much the case is likely to cost, and when you have to pay.
+A: It is appropriate – and important – to discuss fees upon your first visit with the lawyer.
+You have a right to know how you will be charged, an estimate of how much the case is likely to cost and when you have to pay.

 Various factors and arrangements may influence the costs of legal services.
 Your lawyer can explain how fees are computed and may outline options available to you.
 The lawyer can sometimes provide a reasonable estimate of the time and costs involved in serving your particular needs.

-Your lawyer will want you to be satisfied not only with the service provided, but also with the fee you are charged.
-Candid discussions about fees and your ability to pay will avoid misunderstandings, while helping you decide if you want to retain the lawyer.
+Your lawyer will want you to be satisfied not only with the service provided but also with the fees you are charged.
+Candid discussions about fees and your ability to pay will avoid misunderstandings while helping you decide if you want to retain the lawyer.

-Three common methods of determining fees are time (usually based on hourly rates), contingency (based on the outcome of the case), and flat fees (for specific action, such as handling a real estate closing).
+Three common methods for determining fees are time (usually based on hourly rates), contingency (based on the outcome of the case) and flat fees (for specific action, such as handling a real estate closing).
 These typical fee arrangements are explained in the following section.

 Although exact fees cannot usually be determined in advance, the factors involved in computing charges are fairly standard.
 These factors include:

-Time limitations imposed by the client or by the circumstances of the matter may also influence fees.
+- Time limitations imposed by the client or the circumstances of the matter may also influence fees.